carlosmunoz/zanata-wiki/Home.md

-# Introduction to the Zanata project
+*Note: we are refreshing Zanata's user documentation.
+You can preview the new documentation at [New Zanata Help Preview](http://zanata.org/new/help/).
+The new documentation is for translators, reviewers and maintainers using Zanata - documentation for development of Zanata itself will stay on this wiki.*

-# Welcome to Zanata
+# Welcome to the Zanata project

 Zanata is an open source, web-based Translation Management System developed by Red Hat and community contributors.
 It allows translators to translate documentation and software online using a web browser.
 It is written in Java and uses modern web technologies like JBoss, Seam, GWT, Hibernate, and a REST API.
 It currently supports translation of DocBook/Publican documentation via gettext PO files, and translation of software projects via PO files or Java Properties files.
 Projects can be pushed to and pulled from a
 Zanata server using a Maven plugin or a Python client.